- Building social skills

 What parents should remember about friendships: 👪

-👉 When your child is struggling to build friendship and connections, remind them that they’re loved and sometimes these things just take time
+- When your child is struggling to build friendships and connections, remind them that they’re loved and sometimes these things just take time